larammerce/docs/8.x/theme-development/products.md

 Presently if you enter the product's single page, **how can you show the item properties?**
 Larammerce will tell you.

 if you click on a product in the store, you will enter a single page with a dedicated URL that displays content from the blade called `product-single.blade.php`.
-The procedure, in general, is as which if you enter the `product-single.blade.php` file in the `public/views` path of the Boilerplate template, you can display the properties on the single product page by calling the properties.
+The procedure, in general, is as which if you enter the `product-single.blade.php` file in the `public/views` path of the template, you can display the properties on the single product page by calling the properties.

 **NOTE:** The `product-single.blade.php` and `product-single_mobile.blade.php` pages are for displaying single product pages.